tonaljs/tonal/docs/DOCUMENTATION.md

 ### Filter scales

-If we consider all binary numbers to be valid scales, and considering that all the scales have root, so the smallest scale is '100000000000' (2048) and the biggest is '111111111111' (4095), the total number of scales is 2048 (4096 - 2048)
+The first valid binary scale is `'100000000000'` (2048) and the last one is `'111111111111'` (4095) so the total number of binary scales is 2048.

 The way to get them all is with the function [`binary-scale/filter`](#binaryscalefilter).

-If we define scales like [this](http://2012books.lardbucket.org/books/music-theory/s08-01-scales-and-scale-steps.html):
+If we define valid scales like [this](http://2012books.lardbucket.org/books/music-theory/s08-01-scales-and-scale-steps.html):

 > five or more pitches arranged in sequential patterns of whole steps and half steps

-we can get the all the binary scale numbers like this:
+we can get the all the valid scales binary numbers like this:

 ```js
 binaryScale.filter(function (binary) {